 Cottey College is an independent, liberal arts and sciences women's college in Nevada, Missouri.
-For more than 128 years, the college has offered young women the opportunity to learn and grow into leaders, role models, and confident individuals.
+Since 1884, the college has offered young women the opportunity to learn and grow into leaders, role models, and confident individuals.

 Today, Cottey's unique combination of women's-only education, high academic standards, focus on leadership development, commitment to an international experience for every student, and a motivated, high-energy community is at the heart of its success.
 The proof is in the numbers.
 More than 95 percent of our associate degree graduates go directly to four-year institutions, many among the best in the country.
 With the addition of selected four-year degree programs, Cottey women can now take advantage of the unique benefits of this institution for their entire undergraduate program.
 Our alumnae go on to dynamic careers in business, entertainment, marketing, education, sports, communications, and many others.
 Most importantly, they continue their special connection with the College and each other throughout the course of their lives and careers.

 President: Judy Robinson Rogers, Ph.D.